Neo-Tab Side Effects

 Generic name: neomycin

-Applies to neomycin: oral solution, oral tablet
+Applies to neomycin: oral solution, oral tablet.

-hearing problems, ringing in your ears, or a feeling of fullness in the ears;
+- ringing or buzzing or a feeling of fullness in the ears

 For Healthcare Professionals

 Applies to neomycin: compounding powder, oral solution, oral tablet.